Piano Trio (Tchaikovsky): Background

 He completed his rough sketches on 20 January 1882, and completed the scoring by 25 January.
 On that day he wrote to von Meck again: "The Trio is finished ... now I can say with some conviction that my work is not all bad.
 But I am afraid, having written all my life for orchestra, and only taken late in life to chamber music, I may have failed to adapt the instrumental combinations to my musical thoughts.
 In short, I fear I may have arranged music of a symphonic character as a trio, instead of writing directly for the instruments.
 I have tried to avoid this, but I am not sure whether I have been successful."

 He put the finishing touches to the Trio by 9 February (the score is annotated "Rome 28 January – 9 February 1882"), and sent it to his publishers on 11 February, asking that Sergei Taneyev appear as piano soloist at the first performance.
 Taneyev, the cellist Wilhelm Fitzenhagen and the violinist Jan Hřímalý were given access to the score, and they made a number of suggestions for improvement, which Tchaikovsky accepted.

 A private performance with the above-named soloists was held at the Moscow Conservatory on 23 March, the first anniversary of Nikolai Rubinstein's death, while Tchaikovsky was in Italy.
 He returned to Russia in April and heard the Trio for the first time, at another private performance, after which he made revisions.
 These included inserting a break before the Andante coda and rewriting the piano part in the Finale.
 Taneyev also rewrote Variation VIII, a change Tchaikovsky approved.

 Notable performances

 The work was performed during Tchaikovsky's visit to the United States in 1891, at a reception for the composer at the Russian embassy in Washington, D.C.

+Martha Argerich, Gidon Kremer, and Mischa Maisky recorded a version that one critic called "music making on a cosmic scale...performances of shattering intensity, improvisational spontaneity, and Herculean grandeur."